Saabuh/Prototype-T/worklog.md

 # TODO List

 ## 27-06-2025
-- [ ] improve DragStateManager's Update() logic for holding detection
+- [ ] improve DragStateManager's Update() logic for holding detection, setting isHolding to true in update is prone to bugs
 - [ ] change dragging out of inventory into click and click again to drop
 - [ ] add item tooltip ui